 To ensure that I have a flat, square surface to work from, I planed down the bottom surface on all of them by first wasting material using a No.5 with a convex blade, then smoothing them out with a No.6.
 This way I'm sure the dog holes will be square and the screw and stabilizers will run true.

-and square, as well as the tools used to do it.
-All
+This shot shows a bottom surface after making it true and square, as well as the tools used to do it.
+All seven glue-ups have been treated the same way. |

 I'll get back to you again after I have drilled the 32 dog-holes and cut the three passageways.